pranavc33/keep-clone/README.md

 📝 Google Keep Clone
-Welcome to the Google Keep Clone project!
 This is a simple note-taking app inspired by Google Keep, built using React and Material-UI. 🗒️

 🚀 Features
 Create Notes: Add new notes with a title and content.